Key Takeaways

 4. Trying to secure the entire network.
 As discussed in the scoping section, trying to make your entire corporate network CMMC Level 2 compliant is unnecessarily expensive.
 Define a CUI enclave and minimize scope.

 5. Choosing the wrong consulting partner.
 The CMMC ecosystem includes many new entrants with limited experience.
 Look for consultants with verifiable experience helping organizations achieve NIST SP 800-171 compliance, knowledge of the specific technologies and architectures used in CUI enclaves, the ability to provide both technical implementation and documentation support, and references from organizations that have passed C3PAO assessments.
+For a 2026 shortlist of RPO-verified best CMMC compliance consultants, see our 9-firm comparison.

 How to Get Started with CMMC